swup/fragment-plugin/README.md

       // The plugin expects an array of rules
       rules: [
         {
-          // Between either the root or any filtered state... (required)
+          // Rule 1: Between either the root or any filtered state... (required)
           from: [
             "/users/",
             "/users/filter/:filter"